dovecot/documentation/docs/core/plugins/fts.md

 In filters, the data flows from parent to child, so tokens are first passed to the grandparent of all filters and then further down the chain.
 For some filtering chains the order is important.
-E.g. the snowball stemmer wants all input in lower case, so the filter lower casing the tokens will need to be listed before it.
+E.g. the snowball stemmer wants all input in lowercase, so the filter lower casing the tokens will need to be listed before it.

 In tokenizers however, the data however flows from child to parent.
 This